Georges Perrier: Le Bec-Fin

 Perrier immigrated in the United States of America in November 1967 as Head Chef of Peter von Starck's La Panetiere.
 In 1970, he opened Le Bec-Fin, a French seafood-specialised restaurant.
 Originally on 1312 Spruce St., it moved to Walnut Street in 1983.
 Le Bec-Fin was awarded as one of the best restaurant in the United States.
 It has received a total of 10 James Beard Foundation Awards between 1992 and 2002.
 The restaurant has been rated Five-Stars by the Mobil Travel Guide for over 20 years and Five-Diamond status with the American Automobile Association (AAA) since 1989.
 For three consecutive years, readers of Gourmet magazine have selected the restaurant as their #1 choice in Philadelphia.
-In 1994, Le Bec-Fin was named the #1 restaurant in the county by readers of Conde Nast Traveler magazine.
+In 1994, Le Bec-Fin was named the #1 restaurant in the country by readers of Conde Nast Traveler magazine.
 Zagat survey continually lists Le Bec-Fin as Philadelphia's favorite restaurant and gives it the highest score of any restaurant in the country since 1993.

 At Le Bec-Fin, Georges Perrier perfected seafood based recipes such as the galette de crabe, a French riff on an American crab cake that he developed after a trip to Maryland’s Eastern Shore.

 After 43 years, the restaurant closed on June 15, 2013.